RORK LABJP

 Keep Your Rork App's Review From Stalling on a Privacy Manifest Gap

-Handle PrivacyInfo.xcprivacy and Required Reason APIs in a Rork Expo app — a common cause of App Store review stalls — with the app.config.ts setup and a step-by-step check of third-party SDKs.
+Handle PrivacyInfo.xcprivacy and Required Reason APIs in a Rork Expo app — a common cause of App Store review stalls — covering app.config.ts setup, collected-data declarations, third-party SDK checks, and a pre-submission verification script.

 Premium Article